fpereiro/proof/notes.md

    - pe2: find the first blank F-square, print 2arg, find the F-square to the right of the one just printed, print 3arg, then -> 1arg.

 4. **copy** (1 function, 1 helper function)
-   - c: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+   - c: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square, then -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.

 5. **copy and erase** (4 functions)
    - 3arg ce: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square, go back to where 3arg was found, delete it and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.